mkleung/blog/README.md

 # Packages to install

 - CSS [Tailwind](https://tailwindcss.com/docs/guides/gatsby)
-- Gatsby Image (NOTE: use photo.JPG - capitalize the JPG or will not show up on github pages)
+- Gatsby Image
+(NOTE: use photo.JPG - capitalize the JPG or will not show up on github pages and use
+pathPrefix: "/", in gatsby-config.js)